-The power pack control panel is within a weatherproof cabinet, located either on the side or the rear of the machine.
+The power pack control panel is within a weatherproof cabinet, located on the rear of the machine.

-The electric start key and switch are situated on the control panel, as are any or all of the following:
+The electric start key and switch are situated on the control panel, as are the following:

 - Hour meter, water temperature and oil pressure gauges,

 - Generator and pre-heat warning lamps,

-- E-stop circuit lamp and a glow lamp,
+- E-stop circuit lamp and a glow lamp.